Immortality-IMT/Manhattan-Group/README.md

 - More computer power, manufacture faster personal computers and offer them at great prices

 #### Consensus: PoUW
 Proof-of-Useful-Work (PoUW): A relatively new concept in blockchain technology that aims to address limitations of traditional Proof-of-Work (PoW) by using miners to perform computations with real-world value.
 Contributes to an open A.I. infrastructure, distributed computing solving real world problems, building A.I.
 Resource intensive and profitable.
 Proof-of-Activity/Importance/Capacity - better nodes are preferred by criteria.
 Some minimum computing capacity or uptime to be preferenced in the network.

-If you are interested in being part of the moderation of the project, contact us.

 #### Compile: make wallet node_discovery propagation vm
 The compilation produces execution files in each directory.
 Dilithium2 requires OQS lib, see below.